Countryside Chicken and Waffles are made with a Maryland seasoning on a sautéed chicken thigh, chili honey and tucked between homemade waffles.

 - Fold in the egg whites.

-- Make the waffles and lay them on parchment paper.
-They are ready when you are to make the sandwiches, can be made in advance and kept in an airtight container.
+- Make the waffles (according to manufacturer instructions on your machine).
+Lay each on parchment paper.
+The waffles are ready when you are to make the sandwiches.Can be made in advance and kept in an airtight container.

 - Making the Chicken – Preheat the oven to 350.
 Place parchment paper onto a baking sheet pan.